kfrancikowski/react-multiselect-dropdown-bootstrap/README.md

 - `placeholder` - default value is "Nothing selected"
 - `buttonClass` - you can specify a css class for button.
 Default is "btn-light"
+- `placeholderMultipleChecked` - you can specify a placeholder that will be used if more than one option is selected at the same time.
+For example: "Multiple selected"